darkecology/wsrdata/README.md

 ```

 ### Dataset Preparation
-Let's produce `roosts_v0.0.1.json` to check whether the installation is successful.
+Inside our `wsrdata` repo, let's produce `roosts_v0.0.1.json` to check whether the installation is successful.
 - `cd` into the `tools` directory and run `python prepare_dataset_v0.0.1.py`
 - The generated `roosts_v0.0.1.json` and `roosts_v0.0.1_standard_splits.json` under
 `datasets/roosts_v0.0.1/` should be the same as those under `datasets/roosts_v0.0.1_official/`